oslabs-beta/Kafka-Sprout/README.md

 * Fixing issues by opening Pull Requests
 * Improving documentation

-All bugs, tasks or enhancements are tracked as GitHub issues.
+All bugs, tasks or enhancements are tracked as <a href="https://github.com/oslabs-beta/Kafka-Sprout/issues">GitHub issues</a>.
 Issues which might be a good start for new contributors are marked with "good-start" label.

 If you want to get in touch with us first before contributing, shoot us an email at kafkasprout@gmail.com.
 Kafka Sprout is actively maintained!